ymtowya/5010-p4-text-game/README.md

 * Run the JAR file:

+    We provided both the runnable jar & the executable jar this time.

     If you have JRE installed on your environment, Double-Click the runnable jar`./res/p4-text-game.jar` is fine enough.<br/>
-    Or if you havn't installed, then in the project root file's terminal, put in command `java -jar ./res/runnable/p4-text-game-runnable.jar` <br />
+    Or if this failed, or you havn't installed, then in the project root file's terminal, put in command `java -jar ./res/runnable/p4-text-game-runnable.jar` <br />
     *Note*: Don't delete the `./res/runnable/res` folder!
 It's critical.

 ### Useage

 You are encouraged to import the public classes and discover the extendable features in it.
 After you initialize the controller with essential reader and writer, you can call the controller to do all the rest work.
-It will run and consume input and give output. <br />
+It will run and consume input and give output.
 The game will continue with abundant information hints given.<br />

 ### Examples